WHO WE ARE

 AUDEAMUS, Latin for "MAY WE DARE", is a registered charity operating throughout Canada [Reg#: 762071298RR0001].

 It is 100% volunteer and veteran-run and directed.
-We have minimal expenses, which ensures that donations made toward AUDEAMUS go directly to supporting our veterans, first responders, and war correspondents.
+We have minimal expenses, which ensures that donations made toward Audeamus Service Dogs go directly to supporting our veterans, first responders, and war correspondents.

-We are the proud recipients of Her Majesty the Queen's decoration of Minister of Veterans Affairs Commendation for 2016.
-Awarded to individuals who have performed commendable service to the Veteran community and individuals who represent commendable role models for their fellow Veterans.
+Her Majesty the Queen's decoration of Minister of Veterans Affairs Commendation is awarded to individuals who have performed commendable service to the Veteran community and individuals who represent commendable role models for their fellow Veterans.